-On behalf of the Catlin Gabel alumni association and board, we invite alumni families to join us for Alumni Weekend.
+On behalf of the Catlin Gabel alumni association and board, we invite alumni families to join us for Alumni and Homecoming Weekend.

 To register for the Pine Cone Guild Luncheon or the Celebration of Leadership & Service please email email@example.com.

 Pine Cone Guild Luncheon

 11:30 a.m.
 Creative Arts Center